Review of: Robinhood

 Because trades are free, you may be tempted to dive into the risky world of day trading.
 That is something we at Investor Junkie advise against.
 However, the Robinhood account screen does show you the number of day trades on your account, which may tempt you to give it a try.

-Options is a new product for Robinhood in early access with a waitlist.
-But once those doors open for you — which should happen at some point in 2018, according to the Robinhood website — you will get access to no-fee contracts.
+Options is a new product for Robinhood.
+It gives you access to no-fee contracts.
 That includes no commissions and no per-contract fee, no exercise fee and no assignment fees.
 It’s tough to beat free.

-Robinhood’s Options Trading will include helpful filters and advanced trade strategies.
+Robinhood’s Options Trading includes helpful filters and advanced trade strategies.
 You can now also trade multi-leg options strategies in a single order and monitor these complex contracts together, as well.

 The biggest buzz is probably around the new cryptocurrency trading service Robinhood is rolling out for its users.
-Access is not instant, and Robinhood currently shares that the waitlist is over 1 million people long, so it may be awhile before you get in.
-But if you do sign up, you’ll get you access to buy and sell two popular currencies, Bitcoin and Ethereum.
+It allows access to buy and sell six popular currencies: Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin and Dogecoin.

 Even if you don’t get access to buy and sell, all Robinhood users now have access to price and market data for 16 popular cryptocurrencies.
 The big benefit of Robinhood over Coinbase and other well-known digital wallet providers is that Robinhood extends its no-fee trading to cryptocurrencies as well.
 And you also have the ability to trade 24/7.
 That is, if you are one of the lucky few allowed in so far.